mhostetter/galois/docs/tutorials/intro-to-extension-fields.rst

 Intro to Extension Fields
 =========================

-As discussed in the :ref:`Intro to Prime Fields` tutorial, a finite field is a finite set that is closed under addition, subtraction, multiplication, and division.
+As discussed in the :doc:`intro-to-prime-fields` tutorial, a finite field is a finite set that is closed under addition, subtraction, multiplication, and division.
 Galois proved that finite fields exist only when their *order* (or size of the set) is a prime power :math:`p^m`.

 When the order is prime, the arithmetic is *mostly* computed using integer arithmetic modulo :math:`p`.
 When the order is a prime power, namely